Consumers Credit Union (MI) Interest Checking review

-Basic checking with minimal interest, but only for select Michigan residents.
+An interest-bearing checking account, but only for select Michigan residents.

-Interest is in the name of Consumers Credit Union’s midgrade checking account.
+The word “interest” may be in the name of the Consumers Credit Union Interest Checking account.
 But highest balances earn only 0.4% APY.
 And you’ll need to live, work or study in Michigan’s Lower Peninsula to open an account.

 |APY||0.40% on balances of $250,000+ |